twilio/twilio-go/twilio/rest/proxy/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateServiceParams struct
+Other parameters are passed through a pointer to a UpdateServiceParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **CallbackUrl** | **string** | The URL we should call when the interaction status changes.
  **ChatInstanceSid** | **string** | The SID of the Chat Service Instance managed by Proxy Service.
 The Chat Service enables Proxy to forward SMS and channel messages to this chat instance.
 This is a one-to-one relationship.
  **DefaultTtl** | **int32** | The default &#x60;ttl&#x60; value to set for Sessions created in the Service.
 The TTL (time to live) is measured in seconds after the Session&#39;s last create or last Interaction.
 The default value of &#x60;0&#x60; indicates an unlimited Session length.
 You can override a Session&#39;s default TTL value by setting its &#x60;ttl&#x60; value.
  **GeoMatchLevel** | **string** | Where a proxy number must be located relative to the participant identifier.
 Can be: &#x60;country&#x60;, &#x60;area-code&#x60;, or &#x60;extended-area-code&#x60;.
 The default value is &#x60;country&#x60; and more specific areas than &#x60;country&#x60; are only available in North America.
  **InterceptCallbackUrl** | **string** | The URL we call on each interaction.
 If we receive a 403 status, we block the interaction; otherwise the interaction continues.
  **NumberSelectionBehavior** | **string** | The preference for Proxy Number selection in the Service instance.
 Can be: &#x60;prefer-sticky&#x60; or &#x60;avoid-sticky&#x60; and the default is &#x60;prefer-sticky&#x60;. &#x60;prefer-sticky&#x60; means that we will try and select the same Proxy Number for a given participant if they have previous [Sessions](https://www.twilio.com/docs/proxy/api/session), but we will not fail if that Proxy Number cannot be used.  &#x60;avoid-sticky&#x60; means that we will try to use different Proxy Numbers as long as that is possible within a given pool rather than try and use a previously assigned number.
  **OutOfSessionCallbackUrl** | **string** | The URL we should call when an inbound call or SMS action occurs on a closed or non-existent Session.
 If your server (or a Twilio [function](https://www.twilio.com/functions)) responds with valid [TwiML](https://www.twilio.com/docs/voice/twiml), we will process it.
 This means it is possible, for example, to play a message for a call, send an automated text message response, or redirect a call to another Phone Number.
 See [Out-of-Session Callback Response Guide](https://www.twilio.com/docs/proxy/out-session-callback-response-guide) for more information.
  **UniqueName** | **string** | An application-defined string that uniquely identifies the resource.
 This value must be 191 characters or fewer in length and be unique. **This value should not have PII.**

 ### Return type